The Fourth of July is fast upon us, and so comes the time to celebrate.

 The thing is I have nothing against fireworks - at least not the "professional" kind.

 While I can take or leave New Year's celebrations these days (I typically sleep right through the Times Square ball drop), I do have great fondness for the Fourth of July.
-How can you not when you hail from the state of Massachusetts where so much of it began?
+How can you not when you hail from Massachusetts where so much of it began?
 The shot heard round the world.
 Paul Revere's ride.
 The battle of Bunker Hill.
 It all kind of runs through you.

 So, of course, I'm left with a rich stash of memories - times spent celebrating the Fourth and New Year's while watching the rockets red glare, typically launched from some kind of roped-off stand flanked by a fire truck, or from a floating barge moored a safe distance away.